Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 }
 ```

-This will make sure everything inside the card zoom div is centered and that the card has rounded corners with a nice shadow effect.
+This will ensure everything inside the card zoom div is centered and that the card has rounded corners with a nice shadow effect.

 The next element will be the **background image**.
-This has to be an absolute class since we will be zooming the whole image on hover.
+This has to be an absolute class since we will zoom the whole image on hover.

 ```css
 .card-zoom-image {